Jessicavazm/t3-revision-part1/README.md

 - console.error: displays the message in red colour (useful for debugging).
 - console.info: provides informational messages.
 - console.debug: provides debugging messages.

+## Week 3 - Jest
+Jest is used to do unit testing (smaller pieces of code).
+Jest was developed by Facebook and it works with JavaScript code, including Node.js, React apps, Angular, Vue and more.

+- Test Driven Development (TDD): Bottom- top approach.
+First you create the test and after you develop the application.
+Red-Green-Refactor is the steps in the process of writing a TDD cycle.
+    - Red: Write a test that will possibly fail.
+    - Green: Make changes in the test to ensure the test now will pass.
+    - Refactor: This step polishes the code to ensure code is efficient and clean.
+- How to instal (dev environment preferred): npm install --save-dev jest